Understanding Dog Pregnancy

 Welcoming a new litter of puppies into the world is an exciting journey for any dog owner.
-Understanding the stages of dog pregnancy, from conception to labor, is crucial for ensuring the health and well-being of both the mother and her pups.
+Understanding dog pregnancy, from conception to labor, is crucial for ensuring the health and well-being of both the mother and her pups.

 This comprehensive guide provides insights into the duration of dog pregnancy, signs of pregnancy, caring for a pregnant dog, essential supplies for whelping, and potential complications during labor.